This Winter Machine

-This Winter Machine is an English progressive rock band from West Yorkshire, England, formed and named by vocalist, musician and songwriter Al Winter in 2016.
-To date, the band has released three albums, The Man Who Never Was (2017), A Tower of Clocks (2019) and Kites (2021).
-They are now in the process of writing their fourth album 'The Clockwork Man'.
+This Winter Machine are an English progressive rock band from West Yorkshire, England, formed and named by vocalist, musician and songwriter Al Winter in 2016.
+To date, the band has released four albums: The Man Who Never Was (2017), A Tower of Clocks (2019), Kites (2021) and The Clockwork Man (2023).

 History

 Formation

-The band was founded in early 2016, initially settling on the line-up of Al Winter (vocals), Mark Numan (keyboards), Peter Priestley (bass), Marcus Murray (drums) and Gary Jevon (guitar).
+The band were founded in early 2016, initially settling on the line-up of Al Winter (vocals), Mark Numan (keyboards), Peter Priestley (bass), Marcus Murray (drums) and Gary Jevon (guitar).
 The concept for a new progressive rock band was conceived by Winter; he had written the song that would go on to be the title track of the debut album, The Man Who Never Was, some 10 years prior to forming the band.
 The band quickly became known to the progressive rock community after supporting popular English rock band Magnum on their UK tour in July 2016.
 Prog Magazine issue 72's cover CD featured the song "After Tomorrow Comes" that would later appear on the first album.